kootasu/myhelloworld/README.md

 # myhelloworld
-School project or learning about Jenkins
+School project for learning about Jenkins